weburg/head-first-design-patterns-in-php/README.md

   interfaces and implementers either don't exist or don't map to Java, so some intermediate supporting code was needed to mimic Java.
-- PHP has a build in Iterator interface, but it's not the same interface as Java so I renamed the interface to MyIterator for demo purposes.
+- PHP has a build in Iterator interface, but it's not the same interface as Java so I renamed the interface to java\Iterator for demo purposes.
 - This example could likely be rewritten to use PHP's native Iterator.

 #### Compound Patterns - Chapter 12